 - This Bot has saved them a lot of money around unnecessary resource utilization.

 SOC 2 is based on audits against the Trust Services Criteria standards for company maturity around processes and security.
-Our FinTech customer automated many of their security compliance checks using DivvyCloud “Bots.”
-Our Bots enabled the customer to remediate any violations and maintain SOC 2 compliance through DivvyCloud’s Compliance Packs.
+Our FinTech customer automated many of their security compliance checks using DivvyCloud by Rapid7 Bots.
+Our Bots enabled the customer to remediate any violations and maintain SOC 2 compliance through DivvyCloud by Rapid7 Compliance Packs.

-The DivvyCloud features our customer leverages extensively are: Insights, Bots, Compliance Packs, and Scorecard.
+The DivvyCloud by Rapid7 features our FinTech customer leverages extensively are: Insights, Bots, Compliance Packs, and Compliance Scorecard.

 - Bots are programs that convert manual workflows to automated programs that allow remediation.
 Insights are the primary data points for enabling and configuring Bots.
 Bots come with a set of constructs called filters and actions, which can be applied to not only identify non-secure, non-compliant cloud resources but applies and identifies remediation plans as well.